-What is Proof of Delivery?
+What is proof of delivery?

-The receiver of the delivered products will only sign if everything is in a good and undamaged condition.
+The receiver of the delivered products will only sign if everything is in good and undamaged condition.
 Though usually signed by the person named on the address panel, this might not always be the case.

-What are the Different Types of PODs?
+What are the different types of proof of delivery?

 The drivers will be given the paper documents and upon reaching the delivery address, will get the recipient to endorse the delivery with a signature.

-Another type of POD which you should have encountered before if you have a UPS / FedEx / DHL delivery is the electronic proof of delivery.
+Another type of POD that you may have encountered using UPS / FedEx / DHL delivery is the electronic proof of delivery (ePOD).
 Instead of a paper document, the delivery driver will hand over a handheld device to sign on.
-After which a document of the POD will be emailed to you or you can download it from a tracking link.
+After which it will be emailed to you or you can download it from a tracking link.

-Introducing Electronic Proof of Deliveries (E-PODs)
+Electronic Proof of Deliveries (E-PODs)

 For customers, frantic calls to customer service to check the status of your deliveries are also a thing of the past.
 Now you can view, download, print your E-PODs, and even check where exactly your deliveries are – and all in real-time.